Turner747/DiceGame/README.md

 # Dice Game

-Solve any arguement with a simple dice game.
+Solve any arguement with a roll of the dice.

 check out the page here, https://turner747.github.io/DiceGame/